frederic-perez/AmE-dictionary/data/dictionary.md

 __lantanas__ _n_
 __Laotian__
 __lap dog__ __1__ Literally, a dog that is small enough and temperamentally incline to sit comfortably upon one’s lap. __2__ A person who is readily inclined to submit to, seek the favor of, or agree with someone else, especially a person of higher authority. _It sickens me to see you be a lap dog of your boss like that.
 Have a little self-respect!_
+__lap of the gods__ _idiom_ A state beyond possible human control, intervention, or responsibility; a state or condition that is or will be decided by nature or fate.
+Usually used in the phrase “in the lap of the gods.”
 __lap pool__
 __lap<sup>1</sup>__ _n_ _The project’s amenities include two lap pools._
 __lap<sup>2</sup>__ _v_ _Despite being lapped._